-Software "Diaoulek" version 1.6 can work under Windows or Linux.
-It was written under Linux Mint 17 (bureau Mate) and it was compiled for Windows with "Mingw".
-The result of this compilation has been tested with "wine"; and finally under WinXP and Win7.
-A "Windows" installer computed by "Inno Setup5" under "wine" is also available.
+Software "Diaoulek" version 2.01 can work under Windows or Linux.
+It was written under Linux Mint 19 (bureau Mate) and it was compiled in Windows 7 with "MSys2" (a Linux emulator on Windows).
+The result of this compilation has been tested with "wine" (a Windows emulator) on Linux and finally a package independent of "MSys2" was prepared.
+This package does not work under WinXP but has been tested on Win7.
+A "Windows" installer, computed by "Inno Setup5" under "wine" is also available.
+A "snap" package developed on Ubuntu 18.04 is available for Linux.